mayversion/test/README.md

 ### Built With

-The BrainQuest app leverages the following technologies and tools:
+The DevQuiz app leverages the following technologies and tools:
 - **Python**: Core language for backend logic and functionality.
 - **Django**: Framework used for building the web application.
 - **HTML & CSS**: For creating an intuitive and user-friendly front-end interface.